-Properties held for sale are recorded at their fair value of £Nil (2021 - £8.45 million).
+Properties held for sale are recorded at their fair value.
 The fair value is a Level 3 valuation as defined by IFRS 13 and is based on offers received discounted for risks of completion.
+There were no properties held for sale at the end of the current or previous financial year.